dilipkumarg/ResumeReader/README.md

 ###Libraries Used:
  * Apache Lucene: For indexing and searching the resumes.
- * Apache Poi: For reading doc and docx files.
+ * Apache Tika: For reading the above supported document files.
- * Itextpdf: For reading pdf files.

 ###Installation:
 This project uses maven build, which takes care of libraries and classpaths.